ovh/terraform-provider-ovh/website/docs/r/cloud_project_gateway.html.markdown

 # ovh_cloud_project_gateway

-Creates a new Gateway in the specified public cloud project.
+Create a new Gateway for existing subnet in the specified public cloud project.

 ## Example Usage